 The main drivers of the SKL’s value could be more than transaction fees.
 SKL-holders should be able to somehow extract value related to the “assets under management” that the SKALE secures (via products like DeFi).
 Owning staked SKL is ownership of the SKL, entitling SKL stakers to set/change the rules of the SKALE.

-It will take three months for your staking delegation to complete and for your tokens to become liquid (ie. transferrable).
-If you want to delegate for longer than three months, you may elect to have your stake automatically redelegated at the end of the three-month period and will be rewarded a higher amount accordingly.
+It will take 60 days for your staking delegation to complete and for your tokens to become liquid (ie. transferrable).
+If you want to delegate for longer than 60 days months, you may elect to have your stake automatically redelegated at the end of the three-month period and will be rewarded a higher amount accordingly.

-The SKALE network protocol will control staked SKL tokens automatically, however, functions involving rewards, delegating, and unstaking will be controlled by you.
+The SKALE network protocol will control staked SKL tokens automatically, however, functions involving rewards, delegating/redelegating rewards, and unstaking will be controlled by you.